taftera/shopify/banner/highlight banner/README.md

 As well, I had the opportunity of working with a premium template by [Pixel Union](https://pixelunion.net/) which made everything easier.
 But I had to add my flavor to it.

-For this particular development, I needed to have full control of all the [24 SVG icons](#-svg-catalog-(24)), so I added them through a snippet.
+For this particular development, I needed to have full control of all the **24 SVG icons** (visual guide at the bottom), so I added them through a snippet.

 ```{% include 'highlight-banner-svg' %}```